robboz4/PiDiag/README.md

 I created this script to capture information people ask for when they are asking for help in setting up a Pi or Octoprint.
 The output has xml tags to seperate the different commands and their outputs.
 Download the script and chmod +x for execution and it should run.
-The output file is names DiagoutYEARSECONDS.txt.
+The output file is names DiagoutYEARSECONDS.xml.
 The YEARSECONDS is automatically appended to give a somewhat unique file name.
 The script will then test to see if there is a working network by pinging www.pastebin.com.
 If successful it will upload the file.
 If not it will ask for you to do it.
 Sometimes not the  whole file gets upload, so keep the file as it might be needed by the person asking for the informations.

+Currently collects info on the Pi (HW & SW), various applications (PHP, Apache2, wiringPi) network data, syslog (last 100 entires) and the dmesg output.

-To use the xml formatting download the diagout.xsl file to the same directory as the output file.
-Change the .txt extension to .xml and have a browser (Safari works) open it.
+To use the xml formatting download the diagout.xsl file to the same directory as the output fileand have a browser (Safari works) open it.
 You should see each section highlighted.
 If the format file is not there, then some browsers will diaplay the file with handles that allow the various sections to be collapsed for easier viewing.